ALHELAL6/Return_To_Paradise/README.md

 To find the Released builds go to the Return to Paradise server here. https://discord.com/invite/F6bawX9XWc

 ## Setting it up:

-The application is written in Visual Studio 2017.

-Everything that you need to modify to get the launcher working with your settings, is in the "Constants.cs" class.
-Assuming that you've already downloaded and opened the solution (UniversalGameLauncher.sln), go ahead and open up Constants.cs now.

 1. Clone this Repo (With github desktop)